MauroLuzzatto/explainy/README.md

-explainy is a library for generating explanations for machine learning models in Python.
+explainy is a library for generating machine learning models explanations in Python.
 It uses methods from **Machine Learning Explainability** and provides a standardized API to create feature importance explanations for samples.
 The explanations are generated in the form of plots and text.

-explainy comes with four different algorithms to create either global or local and contrastive or non-contrastive machine learning model explanations.
+explainy comes with four different algorithms to create either global or local and contrastive or non-contrastive model explanations.

 ## Documentation